-And, make sure to prepare your work space before starting.
+And, make sure to prepare your workspace before starting.
 Propagating plants can usually get messy and you don’t want that to affect your work.

-How To Propagate Jade Plant with Cuttings
+How To Propagate Jade Plant From Stem Cuttings

 The rooting hormone is actually optional but we highly recommend using it as it promotes root growth and helps your cutting grow into a healthy and strong plant.